fdtester/test-repo-without-datapackage/readme.md

-# Test repo for Github integration
+# Test repo to read from
 Author: Frictionlessdata